wedojs/json-inspector/README.md

 ```
 This will create a folder in the project directory called 'release-builds'.

-Other package scripts have been added but not implemented.
+Other package scripts have not been implemented.
 Please feel free to make changes in the scripts and submit PRs.
 Happy to accept any contribution from your end.